 Creative Programming for Non-IT Students 30 ECS

-The modern professional must not only be able to understand how such an application "thinks", but must often also be able to provide applications with additional and specific tasks.
+No profession in the world is conceivable without an IT component.
+ICT applications are used at every level in business, education or government.
+The modern professional must not only be able to understand how such an application "thinks" but must often also be able to provide applications with additional and specific tasks.
 Computational thinking is key.

 The minor Creative Programming for Non-IT Students is based on the most popular Harvard Minor and can result in a Harvard Certificate.
 The minor starts at zero.
 No prior knowledge or experience is required.
 100% Online.
 More information on https://cpnits.com.